btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 :::tip
 The Lightning static channel backup should be watched by a script and copied over to a remote server to ensure you always have the latest state available.
 We will provide such a script with a future update.
-For now keep the above in mind, when restoring from the backup!
+For now, keep the above in mind when restoring from the backup!
 :::